Office of the Ombudsman for the Institutionalized Elderly is currently recruiting and training volunteers

 “Although nearly 18 months have passed since the storm, it’s important to not only remember, but promote the fact that so many volunteers remain engaged in the recovery process,” said Lt.
 Governor Guadagno.
 “These dedicated individuals are committed to restoring the communities that were affected in New Jersey, and in doing so deserve our highest praise and gratitude.
 Without their efforts, many families would not yet have been able to return to their homes, and I’m delighted to have the opportunity to thank them personally.”

-NJ Department of Corrections Seeking Volunteers for Literacy Programs
+NJ Department of Corrections is Seeking Volunteers

 The NJ Department of Corrections is seeking individuals and organizations to embrace the ‘Call to Service’ to assist us in strengthening our educational initiatives through prison tutoring.
 This meaningful volunteer opportunity is a satisfying way of giving back to your community and making a difference in someone’s life.